Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 Chicken Pumpkin Noodles

-• Preparation: Steam the chicken breast and cut into small pieces, cook the pumpkin until soft and mash it.
+• Preparation: Steam the chicken breast and cut into small pieces.
+Cook the pumpkin until soft and mash it.
 Mix with pasta and olive oil.

-• Calories: about 200 kcal
+• Calories: approx. 200 kcal

-• Ingredients: 180 g fish fillet (tuna or salmon), 1/4 small potato (approx. 15 g), 1/4 small carrot (approx. 15 g), 1 teaspoon cooked rice (approx. 5 g), 1/2 teaspoon linseed oil
+• Ingredients: 180 g fish fillet (tuna or salmon), 1/4 small potato (approx. 15 g), 1/4 small carrot (approx. 15 g), 1 tsp cooked rice (approx. 5 g), 1/2 tsp linseed oil

-• Calories: about 406 kcal
+• Calories: approx. 406 kcal

 • Ingredients: 100 g chicken breast, 1 small carrot (approx. 25 g), some chicken broth